 - The OIAR’s main responsibilities include planning and organizing activities involved in the research, review, analysis, and reporting of a variety of data and information used in assessing institutional effectiveness, accreditation, decision making, program review, and student learning outcomes.
-The office also responsible for collecting, reviewing and delivering data to many different constituents internally and externally, outside for the college.
+The office is also responsible for collecting, reviewing and delivering data to many different constituents internally and externally, for the college.

 - The primary purpose of learning outcomes assessment at Elms College is to increase student success in major disciplines, as well as the liberal arts and sciences core, through a process that involves faculty from all academic areas and that promotes continuous improvements in teaching and learning.

 - The Elms College core curriculum has fifteen learning outcomes that fall into five major component categories: spiritual and ethical development, intellectual and creative development in the liberal arts, global awareness and cultural understanding, critical thinking and communication, and civic engagement.

 - To learn more about academic assessment at Elms please visit the Academic Assessment Google Site.

 The Academic Assessment site serves as a hub for the learning outcomes assessment efforts put forth by the college.
 There, you will be able to submit data (if you are an instructor), access resources for your course, and view graphical visualizations of available data in real time.